 With the loving guidance of staff and dedicated volunteers, our growing Children and Youth Religious Education program (CYRE) provides a vibrant and nurturing community that encourages children and youth to grow in curiosity, expression, acceptance and confidence, and to develop personal values and responsibilities as they define their faith identity.

-We offer classes for infants through 12th grade, and our curricula explore areas of celebrating self and the world, leadership, Unitarian Universalist (UU) principles, our Judeo-Christian heritage, UU sources and neighboring faiths, comprehensive sexuality education, social justice, and the coming of age journey.
+During the academic year, we offer classes for infants through 12th grade, and our curricula explore areas of celebrating self and the world, leadership, Unitarian Universalist (UU) principles, our Judeo-Christian heritage, UU sources and neighboring faiths, comprehensive sexuality education, social justice, and the coming of age journey.

 CYRE AT A GLANCE

 CYRE classes begin in September, and are held through the academic year.
-They run most Sundays from 9:30-11:30 am, but there are several Sundays throughout the year where we take a break from our traditional class format to take part in all ages worship services and special events.
-To find out more about those dates, please contact the Director of Religious Education (DRE), email@example.com, and watch this website, UUCD’s Facebook page, our monthly newsletter and weekly emails.
+They run most Sundays from 9:30-11:30 am, but there are several Sundays throughout the year where we take a break from our traditional class format to take part in all ages (intergenerational) worship services and special events.
+To find out more about those dates, please contact the Director of Religious Education (DRE), firstname.lastname@example.org, and watch this website, UUCD’s Facebook page, our monthly newsletter and weekly emails.